• Skip to primary navigation

 When it comes to entertaining, I’m all about easy-to-make cocktails.
 Think Vodka Sunrises, Blood Orange Mimosas, and Amaro Spritzes.
 This fun and fancy-free white tea shooter is the newest addition to the list!

-With a saucy blend of boozy vodka, homemade sweet & sour, peach schnapps, and a splash of bubbly soda, these lovely little libations with fruity flavor are ideal for daytime drinking and pretending you’re somewhere warm watching the fireflies buzz by.
+With a blend of boozy vodka, homemade sweet & sour, peach schnapps, and a splash of bubbly soda, these lovely little drinks with fruity flavor are ideal for a daytime drink and pretending you’re somewhere warm watching the fireflies buzz by.

-Aside from being tasty enough to down in a single gulp, my white tea shot with vodka is:
+Aside from being tasty enough to enjoy in no time, my white tea shot with vodka is:

 • Deliciously Simple - It’s made with just 4 ingredients in mere minutes.
-Pour, shake, strain, splash, and shoot — it honestly couldn’t be easier.
+Pour, shake, strain, splash, and enjoy — it honestly couldn’t be easier.

 • Easily Scalable - The best part?
 It's an easy-to-remember 1:1:1 ratio of vodka, peach schnapps, and sour mix, so you can make as much (or as little) of this white tea cocktail as you like.